gayatriparaskar/BookingPWA/VERCEL_DEPLOYMENT_GUIDE.md

 1. Check that all dependencies are installed
 2. Ensure TypeScript compilation is successful
 3. Verify that the frontend build completes without errors

+### Common Deployment Errors

+**Error: "cd: frontend: No such file or directory"**
+- This was fixed by updating the build command to use `npm run build:frontend` instead of `cd frontend && npm run build`
+- The current configuration uses the correct approach for Vercel's build environment

+**Error: "Command exited with 1"**
+- Make sure the `installCommand` is set to `npm run install:all` to install all dependencies
+- Verify that all package.json files have the correct scripts defined

 ### API Issues